 D. has worked at Poets & Writers since 1991.
 Her short stories have appeared in Inkwell, New York Stories, and Painted Bride Quarterly, and one of her essays was included in My Father Married Your Mother (Norton, 2006).
 In 2006, D. won the Boston Review’s annual fiction contest, and she has been a finalist in both the New Letters and Zoetrope fiction contests, and for the Flannery O’Connor award for a collection of short stories.
 She is the recipient of two fiction fellowships from the New York Foundation for the Arts, and holds a BA in English/Creative Writing from the University of Hartford.

-Rachel joined Poets & Writers in 2011.
-She has significant experience in the arts sector, having worked for the Creative Capital Foundation and the Skowhegan School of Painting and Sculpture, both artist service organizations based in New York City.
+Rachel joined Poets & Writers in 2011 with significant experience in the non-profit arts sector.
+Previously she worked for the Creative Capital Foundation and the Skowhegan School of Painting and Sculpture, both artist-service organizations.
 Rachel is a visual artist and illustrator who is inspired by creative people of all types.
 She holds a BA in Studio Art from Bowdoin College and an MFA from Hunter College.
-She has been a visual arts fellow at the Fine Arts Work Center in Provincetown, an AIM fellow at the Bronx Museum's Artist in the Marketplace program, and has shown her work in museums, galleries, and alternative spaces in New York City, Boston, Seattle, and Mexico City.
+She has received fellowships from the Fine Arts Work Center in Provincetown, the Bronx Museum's Artist in the Marketplace program, and Skowhegan.
+Her work has been shown her work in museums, galleries, and alternative spaces in New York City, Boston, Provincetown, Seattle, and Mexico City.

 Kevin has been with Poets & Writers since 1999; he became editor in 2009.
 He holds a degree in journalism and received his MFA in poetry from the Iowa Writers’ Workshop, where he was the poetry editor of the Iowa Review.
 He has also been the sports editor of a daily newspaper, an editorial assistant for a science book publisher, and a proofreader for a university press.
 His poems have appeared in Fence, Pleiades, Verse, and a dozen other literary magazines.
 He has written book reviews for American Letters & Commentary, American Book Review, Chelsea, and the Pittsburgh Post-Gazette.